grushkom/cs143finalproj/README.md

     sudo python calibration.py

-servoPWM is the code that actually runs the servo for the purposes of integration with VR.
+ control.py is the code that actually runs the servo for the purposes of integration with VR.
 In order to execute it as a part of the VRView system, execute in the same folder:

-    sudo python servoPWM.py
+    sudo python control.py

+if you execute the command more than once, you might find the error that the IP Address is already taken.
+To fix it, type in the command line:

+    s -fA | grep python

+Find the process number of the second process you see.
+Execute:

+    sudo kill -9 NUMBEROFSECONDPROCESS

 ## Hardware Used